Tony Curtis: Later career

 (adapting Kenneth Anger's book series) in 1992–1993; each episode would include Curtis recalling some anecdotes from his own career.

-In 2002, Curtis was in the national tour of Some Like it Hot, a modified revival of the 1972 musical Sugar (musical), itself based on the film in which he starred.
+In 2002, Curtis was in the national tour of Some Like it Hot, a modified revival of the 1972 musical Sugar, itself based on the film in which he starred.
 Curtis played the supporting role of Osgood Fielding.

 Painter

 Throughout his life, Curtis enjoyed painting and, beginning in the early 1980s, painted as a second career.
 In the last years of his life, he concentrated on painting rather than movies.
-A surrealist, Curtis claimed Van Gogh, Matisse, Picasso, and Magritte as influences.
+A surrealist, Curtis claimed Van Gogh, Matisse, Picasso and Magritte as influences.
 "I still make movies but I'm not that interested in them any more.
 But I paint all the time."
 In 2007, his painting The Red Table was on display in the Metropolitan Museum of Art in New York City.
 His paintings can also be seen at the Tony Vanderploeg Gallery in Carmel, California.

 Curtis spoke of his disappointment at never being awarded an Oscar.
 In March 2006, Curtis received the Sony Ericsson Empire Lifetime Achievement Award.
 He also has a star on the Hollywood Walk of Fame inducted in 1960, and received the Ordre des Arts et des Lettres from France in 1995.

 Personal life

 Curtis was married six times.
-His first wife was actress Janet Leigh, to whom he was married from 1951 to 1962, and with whom he fathered actresses Kelly and Jamie Lee.
+His first wife was actress Janet Leigh, whom he married in 1951.
+The studio he was under contract with, Universal-International, generally stayed out of their stars' love lives.
+When he chose to get married, however, studio executives spent three days trying to talk him out of it, telling him he would be "poisoning himself at the box office."
+They threatened "banishment" back to the Bronx and the end of his budding career.
+In response, Curtis and Leigh defied the studio heads and eloped and were married by a local judge in Greenwich, Connecticut.
+Comedian and close friend Jerry Lewis was present as a witness.

+The couple had two children, actresses Kelly and Jamie Lee.

+The couple divorced in 1962.
 "For a while, we were Hollywood's golden couple," he said.
 "I was very dedicated and devoted to Janet, and on top of my trade, but in her eyes that goldenness started to wear off.
 I realized that whatever I was, I wasn't enough for Janet.
 That hurt me a lot and broke my heart."

-The studio he was under contract with, Universal-International, generally stayed out of their stars' love lives.
-However, when they chose to get married, studio executives spent three days trying to talk him out of it, telling him he would be "poisoning himself at the box office."
-They threatened "banishment" back to the Bronx and the end of his budding career.
-In response, Curtis and Leigh decided to defy the studio heads and instead eloped and were married by a local judge in Greenwich, Connecticut.
-Comedian and close friend Jerry Lewis was present as a witness.

-The couple divorced in 1962, and the following year Curtis married Christine Kaufmann, the 18-year-old German co-star of his latest film, Taras Bulba.
+The following year Curtis married Christine Kaufmann, the 18-year-old German co-star of his latest film, Taras Bulba.
 He stated that his marriage with Leigh had effectively ended "a year earlier".
 Curtis and Kaufmann had two daughters, Alexandra (born July 19, 1964) and Allegra (born July 11, 1966).
-They divorced in 1968.
-Kaufmann resumed her career, which she had interrupted during her marriage.
+The couple divorced in 1968.
+After their divorce, Kaufmann resumed her career, which she had paused during their marriage.

-On April 20, 1968, Curtis married Leslie Allen, with whom he had two sons: Nicholas Bernard (December 31, 1970 – July 2, 1994) and Benjamin Curtis (born May 2, 1973).
+On April 20, 1968, Curtis married Leslie Allen, with whom he had two sons—Nicholas Bernard Curtis (December 31, 1970 – July 2, 1994) and Benjamin Curtis (born May 2, 1973).
 The couple divorced in 1982.